-The foam top covers on our insoles are designed to be trimmed to fit into your shoes.
-In most cases, they are wide enough for wide feet.
+The interchangeable top covers on our insoles are designed to be trimmed to fit into your shoes.
+In nearly all cases, they are wide enough for wide feet.

 Possibly, depending on the types of shoes.
 Some footwear like cycling shoes and ski boots have a very snug fit.
 If you are close to the lower limit of the size, sizing down for these snug fitting shoes may be beneficial.
-None of the orthotics that we offer will work in shoes with heels higher than 1".
+Tread Labs orthotics are not compatible with shoes that have heels higher than 1".

-For women whose feet measure 5-6.5 we offer a Low and Medium arch height.
-For Women who measure 7-8.5 we offer the Low, Medium and High.
-For those who measure 9-10.5 we offer the Low, Medium, High and Extra High.
+For women whose feet measure 5-6.5, we offer a low and medium arch height.
+For women who measure 7-8.5, we offer low, medium and high.
+For women whose feet measure 9-10.5, we offer low, medium, high and extra high.

-For women with a shoe size larger than a 10.5, you can order a men’s size.
+Women with a shoe size larger than 10.5 can order a men’s size.
 Women’s sizing is typically a size and a half bigger than a men’s.
 For example, a women’s 11 is equivalent to a men’s 9.5.
 You can also use this chart as a guide.

 A men’s 12-13.5 is the largest size we currently offer.

 We do not sell mixed arch heights.
-For a set of mixed heights you’ll need to purchase 2 separate pairs, or consider purchasing a pair with the lower of the two arch heights to see how they feel.
+For a set of mixed heights, you’ll need to purchase 2 separate pairs.
+Or, consider purchasing a pair of insoles with the lower of the two arch heights and see how they feel.